 Scam Alert: Imposter Calls

 Fraudsters are currently targeting Horizon members, attempting to gain access to credit and debit cards.
-Read on to learn about the latest scam and how you can protect your information.
+Read on to learn about the latest scam alert and how you can protect your information.

 Several members have reported a new scam in which imposters pose as Horizon Credit Union to obtain credit or debit card information.